 For walk-in reports: The University of South Alabama Police Department is staffed 24 hours a day, seven days a week.
+Walk-in reports may be made at the University Police Department located at:

 290 Jaguar Blvd.
 Beta/Gamma Commons Bldg.